One of our counsellors will get in touch with you soon!

 Malicious activities happen on a daily basis in organizations.
 Someone clicked a malicious link, installed a malicious software, visited phishing or malicious websites, etc. It is the responsibility of the investigators to get to the root cause of the issue, and ensure that controls are in place so that the incident does not happen again.
 A malware incident can bring a company’s network down to the knees and hence an investigation is required.
 What if an employee resigns from a company or is charged with corporate espionage case.
 In such cases, organizations need investigators to perform the digital deep dives, to bring out the truth.

 It takes time and experience to become an expert in Forensics.
 The investigator should have critical knowledge about the object being investigated.
 Any miss in the collection or analysis can have serious impact on the case.
 Extreme care must be taken by the expert in identifying, preserving and reporting the evidence.
 Hence, becoming an expert in forensics is not easy, but big bucks are not paid for easy things.
 This is a niche skill that requires the understanding of each bit of the system, and how to use it as evidence.
 There are specialized courses in the field as well, if one is interested.
 Some companies are offering training for their products being used worldwide.
 One of the products is Encase.
-The company offers certification for Encase certified Forensic Investigator.
+The company offers certification for Encase certified Forensic Investigator (also consider checking out this perfect parcel of information for cissp certification).

 The article contains some of the popular forensic tools.
 The tools are not arranged with respect to priority, as they serve different purposes.
 Some are specifically designed for hard disk analysis, some for mobile investigations and so on.
 In-case you are new to forensics you can start with individual tools, taking a deep dive into each one.
 You can also start with the pre-built VM and distributions like CAINE so that you can save time and learn more.
 Be sure that you relate the information identified with real world scenarios; e.g. infection getting spread via a malicious storage device connected, or a CNC connection created in the networks.
 You may also search for more forensic tools and experiment.
 As criminals are getting advanced with each crime; companies are developing more sophisticated tools that can speed up the investigation, if used by experts.
 The point to be noted here is that, no matter how advanced the tool becomes, it requires an expert eye to identify the logic and correlate the facts.